catppuccin/catppuccin/docs/port-creation.md

 The discussion will be transferred to an issue by the [staff team](https://github.com/orgs/catppuccin/teams/staff/members) once we have deemed the port ready to be reviewed and merged!

+All ports should conform to our [CODE OF CONDUCT](https://github.com/catppuccin/.github/blob/main/CODE_OF_CONDUCT.md) and we, the staff team, reserve the right to choose what ports will be included under the organisation.
+As a community-driven project, we want to keep a neutral environment for all users.
+Therefore, **we do not accept contributions that have a religious or political context.** However, we have no issue with our palette being used in these contexts.

 &nbsp;